Jakus23/non/README.md

 > A framing language that imitates the way we think

 The initial aim of the language is to reduce the overhead of using a mind-mapping tool.
-It is aimed for managers in the finance sector.
-Over time it became more consequential to the point where my business modeling is digitised using _non_ before any real discussions or implementation started.
-It is a superpower.
+It is aimed at managers in the finance sector.

-This example is valid:

-`Hello World`

-Save in a file with a `.non` extension.
-You're done with your first (not useful) program.

 It is a language for thinking and not for implementing.
 The tokens that should map naturally to your brain are:
 * frames,